Glossary

 A style of piecework in which fabric is first sewn in horizontal strips, then cut and arranged in vertical steps to produce undulating designs.

-Batting This is the stuffing that goes between the top and the back of your quilt.
-It can be polyester, wool, cotton or a cotton/polyester blend.
-Also called wadding.
+Batting/Wadding This is the stuffing that goes between the top and the back of your quilt.
+It can be polyester, wool, cotton, bamboo or a cotton/polyester blend.
+It is also called wadding.

 Bearding Batting fibres which migrate up through the quilt top.
-They look as if they can be brushed away, but are actually still attached to the batting layer.
-This most often occurs with polyester batting, especially when used under dark fabric.
-A good way to avoid this on a dark quilt is to use a dark batting
+They look as if they can be brushed away, but are actually still attached to the batting/wadding layer.
+This most often occurs with polyester wadding, especially when used under dark fabric.
+A good way to avoid this on a dark quilt is to use a dark wadding.

-Bias binding this binding is cut on the bias of the fabric (see Grain Line below) and has a lot of stretch in it, allowing it to go around things such as scalloped edges with no problem.
+Bias Binding This binding is cut on the bias of the fabric (see Grain Line below) and has a lot of stretch in it, allowing it to go around things such as circles and curved edges with no problem.

 Bias The diagonal grain of a piece of fabric.
 It has more stretch than either the lengthwise or crosswise grain, and should be handled carefully.